 Take The 30-Day Challenge

-The Thumotic Lifestyle Guide is a 30-Day program I’ve designed to immediately and permanently introduce discipline, pride, and a full suite of productive habits to your life.
-It is complete guide to taking control of:
+The Thumotic Lifestyle Guide And 30-Day Challenge is a 30-Day program I’ve designed to immediately and permanently introduce discipline, pride, and good habits to your life.
+It is a complete system for taking control of:

 - Your health, fitness, energy level, and physical appearance